List of loanwords in Indonesian: From Tamil

 Loanwords from Tamil, while also an Indian language (though not Indo-European like Sanskrit), mainly exist in cuisine, like Chinese and unlike Sanskrit.
 It is a Dravidian language and not an Indo-Aryan language.
 However, Hinduism had great impact in Tamil, there are several Indo-Aryan loanwords in Tamil and they are possibility to list them in Indo-Aryan loanwords, such as Sanskrit.

 Interaction between Tamil speakers and Malay speakers has been established from ancient time.
 Tamil influence has been around such as Palava usage as ancient script in Indonesia (Palava dynasty was existed on 275 CE–897 CE) and Chola invasion of Srivijaya in 1025.
 It mainly entered the lexicon of Malay (and by extension, Indonesian) with the immigration of South Indian traders who settled around the Strait of Malacca.

 From Middle Eastern languages

 From Arabic

 The loanwords from Arabic are mainly concerned with religion, in particular with Islam.
 Allah is the word for God even in Christian Bible translations.
 Many early Bible translators, when they came across some unusual Hebrew words or proper names, used the Arabic cognates.
 In the newer translations, this practice has been discontinued.
 They now turn to Greek names or use the original Hebrew word.
 For example, the name Jesus was initially translated as 'Isa, but is now spelt as Yesus.

+Arabic loanwords, including those from Persian, have entered the basic vocabulary of Indonesian to the point that they are no longer perceived to be foreign.